Vector bundles of non-negative curvature over cohomogeneity one manifolds: Introduction

 Part~(2) of \Cref{THM: big theorem}, on the other hand, also applies to certain manifolds with vanishing Euler characteristic.
 If a space $M$ as in Part~(2) additionally satisfies $\oplus_{i>0}\H^{4i}(M,\qq)\neq 0$, then the theorem ensures the existence of infinitely many real vector bundles over $M$ which admit non-negatively curved metrics and belong to pairwise distinct stable classes, see \Cref{REM:stable_classes}. \end{introrem}

 Let us now provide some historical and mathematical context.
-Cohomogeneity one manifolds are exactly one dimension more complicated than homogeneous manifolds, in the sense that they carry a group action whose orbit space is of dimension one rather than dimension zero.
-Theorem \ref{THM: big theorem} is, on the one hand, a generalization of existence results known in the homogeneous case to cohomogeneity one manifolds, bringing together different tools from the literature.
-On the other hand, it provides new characterisations via techniques which have not yet been applied in this context, and which also provide new insight in the homogeneous situation (see \Cref{THM:surjectivity of homogeneous bundles} below).
+Cohomogeneity one manifolds are exactly one dimension more complicated than homogeneous manifolds, in the sense that they carry a group action whose orbit space is of dimension one rather than dimension zero. \Cref{THM: big theorem} is, on the one hand, a generalization of existence results known in the homogeneous case to cohomogeneity one manifolds, bringing together different tools from the literature.
+On the other hand, it provides new charaterizations via techniques which have not yet been applied in this context, and which also provide new insight in the homogeneous situation (see \Cref{THM:surjectivity of homogeneous bundles} below).
 We hope that this main theorem and the subsequent theorems below will help complete the entire picture for actions of cohomogeneity at most one.
-We will state them, as far as possible, simultaneously for transitive and cohomogeneity one actions, emphasizing the similarities between both types of actions, characterising similar positive results, and sharpening the lines for common obstructions.

-In what follows, let $G$ denote a compact Lie group.
-Recall first that every closed homogeneous space $G/H$ with $H<G$ a closed subgroup admits a $G$-invariant metric of non-negative curvature, and that the same holds true for the total space of any real $G$-vector bundle over $G/H$ (see \Cref{SUBSEC:G-vector-bundles} for the precise definition of $G$-vector bundle).
-In contrast, cohomogeneity one manifolds do not fit so well into the world of non-negative curvature.
+Recall first that every closed homogeneous space $G/H$ admits a $G$-invariant metric of non-negative curvature, and that the same holds true for the total space of any real $G$-vector bundle over $G/H$ (see \Cref{SUBSEC:G-vector-bundles} for the definition of $G$-vector bundle).
+In contrast to the homogeneous case, cohomogeneity one manifolds do not fit so well into the world of non-negative curvature.
 In particular, there exist many examples without invariant metrics of non-negative curvature \cite{GrVeWiZi06}.
-However, the special class of cohomogeneity one manifolds that we consider here is known to fit in very nicely: Grove and Ziller showed in \cite{GroveZiller:Milnor} that if the non-principal orbits of such a space have codimension $\leq 2$ then it admits an invariant metric of non-negative curvature (see \Cref{THM:GroveZiller_cohomo1}).
-Although not stated explicitly in their article, it follows from their work that the total space of any real $G$-vector bundle over such a $G$-space admits a $G$-invariant metric of non-negative curvature; we give a proof of this fact in \Cref{SEC:cohomo1} for the convenience of the reader.
-For later reference, we summarize the discussion above in the following theorem.
+However, the special class that we consider here is known to fit in very nicely: Grove and Ziller showed in \cite{GroveZiller:Milnor} that any cohomogeneity one $G$-manifold with non-principal orbits of codimension $\leq 2$ does admit an invariant metric of non-negative curvature, and it follows that any real $G$-vector bundle over such a $G$-space admits a $G$-invariant metric of non-negative curvature (see \Cref{hop:non-negative-metrics} in \Cref{SEC:G_vector_bundles_nonnegative_curvature_cohomo1}).
+In view of these results it is natural to ask: